Bella Hadid, Elle Fanning, and Marion Cotillard Lead the Pack at the 2017 Cannes Film Festival

 Lily-Rose Depp in Chanel at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.

-Uma Thurman in Atelier Versace at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.
+Uma Thurman in Atelier Versace and Bulgari at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.

 Marion Cotillard in Y/Project at the photocall for Ismael's Ghost at the Cannes Film Festival in Cannes, France, May 2017.